loxxxa/bbtoken/README.md

 bbtoken
 =======

-Alternative reppository for Watchdata BBToken, that suports Linux Kernel 3.15
+Alternative repository for Watchdata BBToken, that supports Linux Kernel 3.15